matschie1/MQTTDevice/README.md

 Beside those read and write events (normally handled by loop) also error events are queued.
 For example a sensors fails.
 If this event is queued you can if enabled in webif automatically switch off all actors and/or induction.
 Enter a value for delay on error as you want to delay the event switch off.
 The logic behind this delay is, that a single error event should not immediately turn off your brewery, but if an error event is still queued after some time, then you might prefer a turn off.

-FileBrowser:
+### FileBrowser:
 You can browse, down- an dupload files from/to spiffs.
 This makes it very easy to safe or restore configuration (config.json)

-Over the Air Updates:
+### Over the Air Updates:
 ArduinoOTA can be activated on webif.
 Keep in mind to start OTA on ESP before you open Arduino-IDE.

-mDNS:
-You can active mDNS on webif if required.

-Debug information:
+### Debug information:
 You can enable debug output on serial monitor for testing purpose or to find out working settings for your equipment.

-OLED Display: (not yet ready)
+### OLED Display: (not yet ready)
 You can use OLED display.
 Up now only an OLED monochrome display 128x64 I2C is tested.
 OLED display is activated in WebIf Display menu.
 Pins D1 and D2 are used for OLED.
+WLAN and MQTT icon will automatically disappear, if an error raises up.
+Sensors, actors and induction are displayed with their configured number.
+In an error event the number is replaced with "Er".

 ![oled1](/img/display3.jpg)
 ![oled2](/img/display2.jpg)